bsmith89/blog/content/Education/python-lesson-balance.md

 I believe that this model could be implemented in the core Gapminder lesson, perhaps starting in the second half (as we did), or with a different example notebook for each half-day.
-However, this would entail modifying most or all of the lesson sections to focus on the new unified example.
+That would, however, entail modifying most or all of the sections to focus on the new unified example.
 Is it worth expending the tens of hours required to implement it?
 Even if it were implemented, I'm not convinced that the SWC lesson development